Vitriol-nT/RLWorm/README.md

-# Building Genetic Algorithm from Scratch
+# Building Action Agent with Reinforcement Learning from Scratch

 Hello.
 This probably is going to be my biggest project ever.
 It will involve techniques of Reinforcement learnings.